What do Coral Need?

 Despite human activity, the ocean is still a pretty clean place.
 When it isn’t, corals do not survive.
 Good water quality in an aquarium is a result of using clean water, filtration and supplementation.

 Always start with RO/DI water.
 The first stage of filtration is regular water changes.
 In small aquariums with less than 20 gallons, water changes alone can provide adequate filtration.
 On any system more than 20 gallons we recommend a good protein skimmer and some method of removing nitrate.
-We like Reef Octopus Protein Skimmers.
-These skimmers come in many sizes for all kinds of aquariums.
-We also recommend choosing one size larger than the specifications would lead you to believe.
-In addition to a skimmer we recommend some method of controlling nitrate levels.
-You can use a Lifegard Turbo Reactor with NPX Bioplastics.
+We like

 Further Reading:

--Refugium Overview
+Refugium Overview

--Media Reactor Overview
+Media Reactor Overview

--Aquarium Water Changes: Making It Simple
+Aquarium Water Changes: Making It Simple